RobRendell/gTove/README.md

 * File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again?
 * Browser compatibility.
 Need to decide what browsers to support...
 Chrome, Firefox, Safari, Edge?
 * It's possible to batch GAPI requests: https://developers.google.com/api-client-library/javascript/features/batch
-* When the GM disconnects, ensure the last changes to the tabletop are saved - either show a warning, or delay the unload until a final flush has completed, or something.
 * Highlight on minis at scale < 1 is barely visible.
 * Was seeing something to make me think old PeerNodes were still active when the page reloads, but can't reproduce now.
 * Have labels on minis which are GM-only?